Aaron Hicks Player Props: Yankees vs. Twins

 Aaron Hicks At The Plate

-- Twice in 11 games this season, Hicks has gotten aboard via a hit, and he had multiple hits in one of those games.
+- Twice in 12 games this year, Hicks has gotten aboard via a hit, and he had multiple hits in one of those games.

-- He has not hit a long ball in his 11 games this year.
+- He has not hit a home run in his 12 games this season.

 - In one game this year, he scored, and he had multiple runs in that game.